EdinCitaku/TerminalMuseum/README.md

 #### Kitty

-If you use kitty, you don't need to install any additional tools.
+If you use [Kitty](https://github.com/kovidgoyal/kitty), you don't need to install any additional tools.
 Just add these lines to your `.bashrc`:

 ```bash
 terminalmuseum --command "kitty +kitten icat" --print_title